G-Milzink/CI_PP2_GS/README.md

 - The keyboard visually represents wich letters have been guessed and wether they where right or wrong.
 Green borders for correct guesses and red for incorrect ones.
 - Every correct guess fills in the appropriate letters in the space below the main image until the entire word is guessed and the game is won.
 - Every incorrect guess progresses a sequence of images displayed in the center of the screen until the guillotine drops and the game is lost.
+- Once the round is lost or won the keyboard will dissapear so no new letters can be chosen until the game is reset.
 - The 'reset' button clears the game and generates a new word.
 - user stories covered: 2, 3, 8, 9